RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/documentation/documentation.md

 When you need to present static text on a page, you make use of the Documentation Component.

-For example, Stationary Inc has set up a leave request form and found many people would ask the same questions about how to fill it in.
+For example, Stationery Inc has set up a leave request form and found many people would ask the same questions about how to fill it in.
 To help users understand exactly what to do, a small explainer was written adjacent to the form that covered most of the basic concerns.

 ![Documentation component example against a form](<Documentation Example.png>)